Buenos Aires, Latin America

 The building was designed by Italian architect, Mario Palanti, who was inspired by Dante’s Divine Comedy for the design of the building.
 Until the 1930s, it was the tallest building in both Buenos Aires and all of South America.

-Read more about the Barolo Palace or sign up for this city tour including a visit to the Barolo Palace.
+You can sign up for this city tour including a visit to the Barolo Palace to learn more about this fascinating building.

 #11 The National Congress of Argentina

-The National Congress of Argentina, or in Spanish Congreso de la NaciΓ³n Argentina, is the legislative branch of the Argentine government.
+The National Congress of Argentina, or in Spanish Congreso de la Nación Argentina, is the legislative branch of the Argentine government.
 The building houses the branch’s two chambers; the Senate and the Chamber of Deputies.

 This neoclassic palace took more than 50 years to build.
 The construction started in 1898 and the building was inaugurated in 1906.
 But the construction continued for many years after that.